illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 where 1, 2, and 3 are the tests you want to skip.
 You can skip as many as you like.

-Here are what each of our error codes mean:
+Here is what some of our error codes mean:

 ```
-11: Segmentation Fault
+11: (SIGSEGV) Segmentation fault
-15: Executed Too Long
+15: (SIGTERM) Timed out
-139: Segmentation Fault
+65, 66: Dynamic linking error
-256, 512, 768, 1024: various errors in tester-# files
+67: Failed to collect memory info
-16640: Dynamic linking error
+68: Exceeded memory limit
-17408: Exceeded Memory Limit (2684354560)
+91: Data allocated outside of heap
 ```

 ### Debugging